What does it all cost?

 in the class and who's on the waiting list.

 I want to sign up for camp now, but don't have

 all the money together yet.
 Will you take a deposit?

-to expect the balance.
-The late fee of $50 will be added if tuition is not
+Yes, you can submit your completed registration form and a deposit of $100 to hold your place, but bear in mind that the late fee of $50 will be added if tuition is not

 paid in full by May 1st, unless you make special arrangements.